dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/29/analytics.json?dimension=dx:fbfJHSPpUQD;cYeuwXTCPkU
       &dimension=ou:ImspTQPwCqd&startDate=2018-01-01&endDate=2018-06-01

-To base event analytics aggregation on a specific data element or attribute of value type date or date time you can use the *timeField* parameter:

-    /api/29/analytics/events/aggregate/IpHINAT79UW.json?dimension=ou:ImspTQPwCqd
-    &dimension=pe:LAST_12_MONTHS&dimension=cejWyOfXge6&stage=A03MvHHogjR&timeField=ENROLLMENT_DATE

-To base event analytics aggregation on a specific data element or attribute of value type organisation unit you can use the *orgUnitField* parameter:

-    /api/29/analytics/events/aggregate/eBAyeGv0exc.json?dimension=ou:ImspTQPwCqd
-    &dimension=pe:THIS_YEAR&dimension=oZg33kd9taw&stage=Zj7UnCAulEk&orgUnitField=S33cRBsnXPo

 In order to have the analytics resource generate the data in the shape of a ready-made table, you can provide the *tableLayout* parameter with true as value.
 Instead of generating a plain, normalized data source,